UtherII/utherii.github.io/README.md

  - A first, the elements in the path to the currently displayed item are unfold, but you should be able to unfold the nodes manually.
  - Stick elements at the top when scrolling.
 ### Questions:
- - Does we include the implemented items in the tree too (as the current doc do), since it would be redundant with the summary (see below)
+ - Does we include the implemented items in the tree too (as the current doc do), since it would be redundant with the summary (see `Summary: Table`)
  - Do we preload the whole tree.
  - Witch icons set use for the tree elements?
 The icon with initials where supposed to be placeholders but they seem to work pretty well.
 I'm open to suggestions.
 ### What's in the prototype: